sarojbist/learning-dsa-in-js/README.md

 - Find the area of a triangle using Heron's formula
 - Compute the circumference of a circle

-# 2: Understanding COnditionals
+# 2: Understanding Conditionals

-## Variables and Operations
+## Questions
-- Sum of two integers
+- Valid Voter
+- Shop Discount
+- Electrcity Bill
+- INR Denomination

+## Topics Covered
+- Ternary Operator
+- Switch Statement
+- Fallthrough in Switch
+- Truthy Switch Pattern
+- Precision